-Note: This code will show all the users in your site to everyone.
+Note: This code will show all the users on your site to everyone.

 Now if you navigate the frontend of your site and go to the user listing page as another user other than as an admin.

-The User Directory will show everyone in the list on frontend.
+The User Directory will show everyone in the list on the front end.

 b.
 Show Certain Users